Shekhartayde/Shekhartayde/README.md

 ✔️ 🌱 I’m currently learning **MERN stack**

-✔️ 👨‍💻 All of my projects are available at [Harsh Portfolio](https://shekhartayde.netlify.app/)
+✔️ 👨‍💻 All of my projects are available at [Shekhar Tayde](https://shekhartayde.netlify.app/)

 ✔️ 💬 Ask me about **Javascript/Node-js/REST-Api**